My first-year experience as a Paramedic Science student

 28 March 2023

-The last theory element of first year is the Chest Pain and Shortness of Breath module.
-This teaches you about some of the most common presentations you will come across amongst the patients you treat.
-You will be taught how to assess the respiratory system, listen to patients’ lungs and much more.
-For the cardiac elements, you will be taught how to carry out ECG’s, how to interpret them and how patients are most like to present when they are going through a cardiac event.
+The last theory element in Year 1 is the Chest Pain and Shortness of Breath module.
+This teaches you about some of the most common presentations you will come across among the patients you treat.
+You learn how to assess the respiratory system, listen to patients’ lungs and much more.
+For the cardiac elements, you learn how to carry out ECGs, how to interpret them, and how patients are most like to present when they are going through a cardiac event.

-However, I always try to be transparent about the challenges that you will face.
-Your placement shifts schedule is based off your allocated mentor which means having to be there for the shift no matter what time it is (shift patterns vary from earlies, lates and night shifts).
-The standard shift is 12 hours on the road excluding the commute to and from your place of residence which sometimes could take up to an hour and a half each way.
+However, I always try to be transparent about the challenges.
+Your placement schedule is based around your allocated mentor; this means having to be there for the shift no matter what time it is (shift patterns vary from earlies, lates and night shifts).
+The standard shift is 12 hours on the road, excluding the commute to and from your place of residence.

 Fatima studies Paramedic Science at ARU.
 You can find out if you have what it takes to become a paramedic at one of our Paramedic Science Taster Days.